 The price of drinks

-Although Morocco is a Muslim country, alcohol is widely available and served in restaurants and hotels.
+Morocco is a Muslim country, so alcohol is typically only available and served in the tourist focused restaurants and hotels – and, typically more expensive than other countries.
 There are three local brands of beer: Casablanca, Spéciale Flag and Stork, with Heineken a favourite import.
-Expect to pay around £2.30 for domestic beer in Agadir, with prices rising to £3.65 in cities such as Marrakech.
+Expect to pay around £2.30 for domestic beer in Agadir, with prices rising to £3.65 in cities such as Marrakech – converted to Moroccan currency this will be about 29 MAD and 46 MAD.
+It’s important to respect the traditions and regulations in any country you’re visiting, so there’s no alcohol consumption out in public, just stick to the bar where you’ve brought it, or within your hotel.

-If you’re after a bottle of wine, supermarkets sell bottles for around £5-£7, with a decent restaurant charging between £6-£10.
+If you’re after a bottle of wine, supermarkets and liquor stores sell bottles for around £5-£7, with a decent restaurant charging between £6-£10.
+You will tend to find liquor stores are cheaper than restaurants for your alcohol.

-Visitors generally drink bottled water in Morocco and again prices vary considerably depending on the location – and if buying from a street vendor, it’s worth checking to make sure the seal isn’t broken.
-Prices vary from 30p per bottle.
-If you’re after a soft drink such as a Coke or Pepsi you’ll pay around 40p-50p for a small bottle.
-If you’re after cappuccino or mint tea you’ll pay between 40p-90p.
+Visitors generally drink bottled water in Morocco and again prices vary considerably depending on the location – and if buying from a street vendor, it’s worth checking to make sure the seal isn’t broken – prices vary from about 30p per bottle.
+If you’re after a soft drink such as a Coke or Pepsi you’ll pay around 50p for a small bottle, or if you’re after cappuccino or mint tea you’ll tend to pay between 40p to £1.60.

 Out and about

-Aside from watersports and sunbathing at the beach resorts, many of Morocco’s attractions are to be found in the bustling streets of Old Marrakesh, known at the Red City because of its beaten-clay walls and ramparts.
+Aside from watersports and sunbathing at the beach resorts, many of Morocco’s attractions are to be found in the bustling streets of Old Marrakech, known at the Red City because of its beaten-clay walls and ramparts.
 Haggle for a bargain in the souks surrounding Jemaa el-Fna, where you’ll find everything from leather goods to crafts and ceramics.
 They expect you to barter, so go in low and see what deals you can get.
-Rugs are a popular buy and you can probably get a good one for around £35 depending on your negotiating skills.
+Rugs are a popular buy and you can probably get a good one for around £35 depending on your negotiating skills – but never pay the first price they ask for.

 The Majorelle Gardens, also sometimes referred to as the Yves San Lauren Gardens as this was once his home, are another top attraction.
 These pretty gardens with their dramatic blue buildings, cacti and fabulous displays of exotic blooms are a delightful spot to escape the Marrakesh mayhem for an hour or two.
-Admission prices for tourists are around £6.00 for adult entry to the gardens.
+Admission prices for tourists are around £12 for adult entry to the gardens and under 10s go free.

 How much spending money should I take to Morocco?

-Depending on what you plan to do, you should probably aim to take around £40-£50 per person per day (£280-£300 per week) in Morocco.
-You can always head to the ATM if you need more cash for extra activities, plus most places accept credit cards.
+How much money to take to Morocco will hugely depend on how lavish, or budget-friendly your holiday to Morocco is to be, but to generalise, you should probably aim to take around £40-£50 per person per day (£280-£300 per week) in Morocco.
+You can always head to the ATM if you need more cash for extra activities, plus, most places accept credit cards.

 Tipping in Morocco